feed-the-people/Back-End/README.md

 ## API Calls
 ### Users
 #### getUser
-Retreive a single user and all relevant information related to that user based on queried fields.
+Retrieve a single user and all relevant information related to that user based on queried fields.

 Arguments:
 - id - integer of user's id #